Ralken/Carver/README.md

 ## Gradle settings
 ## Project specification (Update on 9 Jan.
 2018)
+The development schedule of this project has to be postponed for some days due to my personal time.

 ## TO DO
 * Optimize the user interaction of sample project